-The national objective of this Program is to benefit to Low- and Moderate-Income (LMI) persons (below eighty percent (80%) Area Median Family Income (AMFI) according to the HUD Modified Income Limits for CDBG-DR Puerto Rico2), through the Limited Clientele (LC) LMI sub-category.
+The National Objective of this Program is to benefit LMI populations (below eighty percent (80%) AMFI according to the HUD Modified Income Limits for CDBG-DR Puerto Rico3), through the Limited Clientele (LC) LMI sub-category.

-To qualify under the LC subcategory, activities funded under this Program must meet one or more of the follow criteria3:
+To qualify under the LC subcategory, activities funded under this Program must meet one or more of the follow criteria4:

-- Exclusively benefit a clientele who are generally presumed by HUD to be principally LMI persons.
+- 1. Exclusively benefit a clientele who are generally presumed by HUD to be principally LMI persons.
 The following groups are currently presumed by HUD to be comprised principally of LMI persons:

-- o Abused children;
+- Abused children;

 - Elderly persons;

 - Battered spouses;

-- o Homeless persons;
+- Homeless persons;

-- o Adults meeting Bureau of Census' definition of severely disabled adults;
+- Adults meeting Bureau of Census' definition of severely disabled adults;

 - Illiterate adults;

-- o Persons living with AIDS; and
+- Persons living with AIDS; and

 - Migrant Farm workers.

 - 2. Collect information on family size and income so it is evident that at least fifty-one percent (51%) of the clientele are persons whose family income does not exceed the LMI limit.

 - 3. Be of such nature in such location that is may be reasonably concluded that the activity's clientele will primarily be LMI persons.

-In circumstances where LC cannot be documented, Benefit to LMI housing may be allowed.
-To achieve the LMI national objective using the LMI Housing subcategory, housing projects be permanent as defined by HUD4 and those containing more than two (2) units must have at least fifty-one percent (51%) of the units occupied by LMI individuals or households.
+In circumstances where LC cannot be documented, benefit to LMI housing may be allowed.
+To achieve the LMI National Objective using the LMI Housing subcategory, housing projects must be permanent as defined by HUD5 and those containing more than two (2) units must have at least fifty-one percent (51%) of the units occupied by LMI individuals or households.